-Rebecca is a British conceptual artist who works in lens based and optical media, such as stereo photography, photographic phenakistiscopes, and in public art.
+Rebecca Hackemann (Bahlmann) is a British/German conceptual artist who works in lens based and optical media, such as stereo photography (sculptures and projection), photographic phenakistiscopes, and in public art.
 She grew up in Germany and the UK.
-Hackemann has exhibited internationally and nationally for 22 years - in London, England, Leiden, The Netherlands, and in New York (where she lived for many years), and San Francisco in the United States.
-Her practice challenges existing media categories, such as the flat photographic image on the wall.
-An interest in philosophy and theory influence the conception and themes contained within the works, which are concerned with issues of perception, the politics of representation, and the intersection between language and image, public and private - the work is sometimes political, sometimes funny and sometimes whimsical.
+Hackemann has exhibited internationally and nationally for 22 years - in London, England, The Netherlands, and in New York (where she lived for many years), and San Francisco, CA. Her practice challenges existing media categories, such as the flat photographic image on the wall.
+An interest in feminism, philosophy and theory influence the conception and themes within the works, which are concerned with issues of perception, the politics of representation, and the intersection between language and image, public and private - the work is sometimes political, sometimes funny and sometimes whimsical.
 Rebecca is completing a practiced based PhD in critical practice at Chelsea College of Art, UAL.

 Research interests: Photography Theory, Photographic Rhetorical Forms, Lacanian Psychoanalysis (non-clinical), Social Practice Photography, wet collodion printing, public art in New York, the role of the artist in society, the PhD for the visual arts, art education, pre cinematic optical machines, alternative photographic processes.

 RECENT PEER REVIEWED PUBLICATIONS

 JAWS, intellect journals, "About not Separating Art and Writing: The Unfinished Public Art Work that Studies Finished Public Art Work in New York”, peer reviewed paper authored by Rebecca (5000 words), 2014

 Public 47 3-D Cinema and Beyond", intellect journals, Artist Portfolio: Cover, 15 photographs and 1 page artist statement, peer reviewed

 E-flux Art & Education Papers, “Stuck Between Disciplines: Notes on Public Art Discourse in New York, 2012”, peer reviewed paper authored by Rebecca (8000 words), 2012